lcnr/rubot/ALPHA_BETA.md

 best possible fitness is greater than the current `alpha` value.

 The fitness of the best fully terminated path is used as the initial `alpha` value of future iterations.
-This means that all partially terminated paths, for which the best possible fitness is worse than this `alpha` value, can be ignored.
+This means that all partially terminated paths with a maximum fitness less than this `alpha` value can be ignored.